bottle-o-enchanting/Voice-Master/README.md

 A free Discord bot that gives you premium temporary voice channel features with an interactive button panel.

 I built this repository for anyone wanting an automated voice system for their server, or for developers trying to figure out how to code this themselves.
-A lot of people struggle with keeping button interactions working and saving channel data when the bot restarts—this project fixes those exact issues.
+A lot of people struggle with keeping button interactions working and saving channel data when the bot restarts.
+This project fixes those exact issues.

 ## How it works
 The bot handles the entire cycle: it detects when someone joins the setup channel, creates a new room, moves them into it, and cleans up by deleting the channel the second the last person leaves.